oceanbase/ob-operator/docsite/docs/developer/develop-locally.md

 ### Run locally

 Building docker image and pushing it to a registry is time-consuming, especially when you are developing and debugging.
-We can run controller manager locally to accelerate the development process.
+You can run controller manager locally to accelerate the development process.

 :::tip
 In this step, we'll disable webhook validation and run controller manager on the developing machine.
 The controller manager will communicate with kubernetes cluster by local .kube/config configuration file.